 The inflation-targeting approach dictates that central banks should adjust monetary policy actively and pre-emptively to offset incipient inflationary or deflationary pressures.
 Importantly, for present purposes, it also implies that policy should not respond to changes in asset prices, except insofar as they signal changes in expected inflation.

-Trying to stabilize asset prices per se is problematic for a variety of reasons, not the least of which is that it is nearly impossible to know for sure whether a given change in asset values results from fundamental factors, non-fundamental factors, or both.
+Trying to stabilize asset prices per se is problematic for a variety of reasons, not the least of which is that it is nearly impossible to know for sure whether a given change in asset values results from fundamental factors, nonfundamental factors, or both.
 By focusing on the inflationary or deflationary pressures generated by asset price movements, a central bank effectively responds to the toxic side effects of asset booms and busts without getting into the business of deciding what is a fundamental and what is not.
 It also avoids the historically relevant risk that a bubble, once "pricked," can easily degenerate into a panic.
 Finally, because inflation targeting both helps to provide stable macroeconomic conditions and also implies that interest rates will tend to rise during (inflationary) asset price booms and fall during (deflationary) asset price busts, this approach may reduce the potential for financial panics to arise in the first place.

 The remainder of the paper is organized as follows.
-We begin with an informal summary of our views on how asset prices interact with the real economy and of the associated implications for monetary policy.
-To address these issues more formally, the next two sections present some illustrative policy simulations derived from a small-scale macroeconomic model that features an explicit role for financial conditions in determining real activity.
-We then move from theory to practice as we briefly examine the recent performance of monetary policy in the United States and Japan, both of which have experienced asset price volatility.
-Finally, we conclude with some discussion of additional issues.
-The appendix provides more details of the simulation model.
+We begin in Section I with an informal summary of our views on how asset prices interact with the real economy and of the associated implications for monetary policy.
+To address these issues more formally, Sections II and III present some illustrative policy simulations derived from a small-scale macroeconomic model that features an explicit role for financial conditions in determining real activity.
+We move from theory to practice in Section IV, in which we briefly examine the recent performance of monetary policy in the United States and Japan, both of which have experienced asset price volatility.
+Section V concludes with some discussion of additional issues.
+The appendix provides more details of the simulation model employed in Sections II and III.